 Yes, while bananas are generally classed as healthy, eating them in large quantities won’t help you lose the flabby stuff.
-A medium-sized banana will have over 100 calories and lots of simple carbs .
+According to Harvard School of Public Health (HSPH), a medium-sized banana will have over 100 calories and lots of simple carbs .

-Mangos have very high sugar content, and that means adding more calories from simple carbs to your diet.
-A typical mango contains over 40 grams of sugar, which is high when compared to other fruits .
+Mangos have a very high sugar content, and that means adding more calories from simple carbs to your diet.
+According to WebMed, a typical mango contains over 40 grams of sugar, which is high when compared to other fruits .

 Why Is It Bad For Losing Weight?

 Most fruits, high in calories and sugar, aren't great for weight loss.
 Cutting down on calories and avoiding calorie-rich foods is key.
 Take a medium apple: it packs 95 calories, mostly from 25 grams of carbs, including 19 grams of sugar.